-Joel Hamilton on Mixing Pretty Lights’ "A Color Map of the Sun" with UAD Plug-Ins
+Joel Hamilton on Mixing Pretty Lights with UAD Plug-Ins

 By any measure, 2013 was a banner year for Derek Vincent Smith, better known by his stage moniker as Pretty Lights.
 A Color Map of the Sun, Pretty Lights’ fourth release, was nominated for a Grammy in the Best Dance/Electronica Album category and grabbed listeners’ attention with its ambitious textural grooves and soundscapes.

 What listeners might not have known is that, the album is the result of a monumentally laborious, ambitious, borderline obsessive-compulsive process.
 A self-professed “sample collage” artist whose previous efforts relied on chopping up and layering samples into his own form of glitchy, electro, hip-hop, vintage funk, and soul-infused music, Smith decided it was time to shake up his creative process.

 To that end, he set out to create his own source material, which meant a two-year journey of tracking his very own breakbeat sources, using real musicians and real instruments — and real analog tape — before being cut to vinyl.

 To achieve his sonic ideal, as well as assemble and mix the ensuing album, Smith tapped long-time engineering pal and owner of Brooklyn’s legendary Studio G, Joel Hamilton.
 Smith and Hamilton’s workflow consisted of tracking on Hamilton’s Neve 5316 board, and then ping-ponging digital files in a collaborative assembly process.
 Finally, Hamilton sat down to mix, using hefty amounts of UAD Powered Plug-Ins on his way out of the DAW and into his SSL 8048 G+ console.
 Here, Hamilton details how he and Smith crafted A Color Map of the Sun with the help of UAD.